 Liability for the payment of duty and other customs fees becomes fixed at the time an entry is filed with US Customs and Border Protection (CBP), although the amount of duty owed may change subsequently if any of the information declared on entry is later determined to be erroneous.
 The obligation for payment is upon the person or firm in whose name the entry is filed, the importer of record.

 The excise tax rates are as varied as the goods and activities upon which they are levied.
-For example, a federal excise tax of 7.5% is levied on commercial air transportation, whereas the excise tax imposed on motor fuel is 18.3 cents per gallon of gasoline and 24.3 cents per gallon of diesel fuel.
+For example, a federal excise tax of 7.5% is levied on domestic commercial air passenger transportation, whereas the federal excise tax imposed on motor fuel generally is 18.3 cents per gallon of gasoline and 24.3 cents per gallon of diesel fuel.
 These taxes usually are imposed on the manufacturer, importer, or provider of the goods and activities and then passed through to the purchaser.